-Saturated with the aromatic, mild flavor of clover blossoms, clover honey is the best-known honey variety with the largest annual production.
-Grown in Canada, the United States, Sweden, and New Zealand, this popular honey has a sweet, mild taste with a hint of cinnamon and a light golden color.
+Grown in Canada, the United States, Sweden, and New Zealand, clover honey is the best-known honey variety with the largest annual production.
+It has a sweet, mild taste with a hint of cinnamon and a light golden color.

 Wildflower honey features a select blend of wild blossoms and flowers.
 Because wildflower honey is collected from any variety of wildflowers depending on the season and region that they're in bloom, it may originate from any country that grows honey.

-Its taste varies depending on the flowers it is created from.
+Its taste varies depending on the flower source.
 However, it's typically slightly darker than other honey varieties, adding a robust flavor to baking recipes.

 Likely due to its higher fructose content, acacia honey takes longer to crystallize.
 As a result, acacia honey is a great choice for smaller establishments that may take a long time to finish a jar of honey.

 Alfalfa's smooth texture and mild taste are akin to clover honey.
-Because Alfalfa is slightly less sweet, however, it is more ideally used for cooking applications.
-Add it to pastries and breads as a healthy alternative to sugar.
+Because Alfalfa is slightly less sweet, it is better for cooking applications.
+Add it to pastries and bread as a healthy alternative to sugar.

 Dark and bold, buckwheat honey is collected fresh from the small white blossoms of the buckwheat grain.
 It's grown in the United States, France, Canada, Japan, and the Netherlands.